betmma/my_balatro_mods/README.md

 - Epilogue: +1 consumable slot.
 When blind ends, create an Eternal Spectral card.
 This card disappears when a new Epilogue card is created.
 - Bonus+: Permanently increases Bonus Card bonus by +30 extra chips.
 - Mult+: Permanently increases Mult Card bonus by +8 Mult.
+- Omnicard: Wild Cards can't be debuffed.
+Reteigger all Wild Cards.
+- Bulletproof: Glass Cards lose X0.1 instead of breaking.
+They break when they reach X1.
 ## Fusion Vouchers
 Fusion Vouchers aren't fused by clicking a fusion button.
 Instead they appear randomly and can be bought regularly only after you have redeemed the required 2 vouchers.
 (May change in the future)
 - Gold Round Up (Round Up + Gold Coin): Your money always round up to nearest even number.